 Antidepressants and Pregnancy: Risks and Injuries

-As many as one in four women suffers from some form of depression during pregnancy.
+As many as one in four women suffers from depression during pregnancy.
 Yet, considerable controversy surrounds the use of antidepressants by pregnant women.
-Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressant on the market, and include such drugs as Zoloft and Paxil.
-But recent studies, regulatory action, and lawsuits have alleged potentially harmful side effects when antidepressants are taken during pregnancy.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants.
+These include Zoloft and Paxil.
+But, some studies show that antidepressants may have harmful side effects for pregnant women.

 Antidepressants Linked to Birth Defects

 According to the National Institute of Mental Health (NIMH), more than 21 million Americans suffer from depression.
 This includes pregnant women.

 One of the most common treatments for those with depression is prescription drugs.
 Unfortunately, not only can these medications have side effects, but they may also cause congenital disabilities.

 Although there may be risks for pregnant patients who take antidepressants, it's important to talk to your doctor before you change your medications.

 There is much debate over whether antidepressants cause congenital disabilities.
 There is evidence that some of these drugs may cause adverse health issues for your child at birth.

 - Persistent pulmonary hypertension of the newborn (PPHN)

 - Septal defects such as cleft palate/cleft lip